kwd-it/contextualwp/docs/IMPROVEMENTS.md

-# ContextWP Roadmap & Improvements
+# ContextualWP Roadmap & Improvements

 > **Note:** This is a living roadmap and feature tracker, not a changelog.
 For a history of changes, see the commit log or a future CHANGELOG.md.